OpenEyes-Workshop/openeyes-workshop.github.io/_pages/home.md

             <ul>
               <li><a href="http://faculty.sites.uci.edu/khargonekar/" target="_blank">Prof. Pramod Khargonekar</a> of University of California, Irvine</li>
               <li><a href="http://ilab.usc.edu/itti/" target="_blank">Prof. Laurent Itti</a> of University of Southern California</li>
-            </ul>as keynote speakers to Part 2 of our workshop!
+            </ul>as keynote speakers to our workshop!
           </td>
         </tr>
         <tr>